mpv-player/mpv/DOCS/man/vo.rst

     ``--drm-draw-surface-size=<[WxH]>``
         Sets the size of the surface used on the draw plane.
 The surface will then be upscaled to the current screen resolution.
-This option can be useful when used together with the drmprime-drm hwdec interop at high resolutions, as it allows scaling the draw plane (which in this case only handles the OSD) down to a size the GPU can handle.
+This option can be useful when used together with the drmprime-overlay hwdec interop at high resolutions, as it allows scaling the draw plane (which in this case only handles the OSD) down to a size the GPU can handle.

-        When used without the drmprime-drm hwdec interop this option will just cause the video to get rendered at a different resolution and then scaled to screen size.
+        When used without the drmprime-overlay hwdec interop this option will just cause the video to get rendered at a different resolution and then scaled to screen size.

         Note: this option is only available with DRM atomic support.